charanpanchagnula/certified-aws-solutions-architect-professional/15-deployment/eb.md

 - Each environment is either a **web server tier** or a **worker tier**.
 The web server tier is designed to communicate with the end-users.
 The worker tier is designed to process work from the web tiers.
 Web server tier and worker tier communicate using SQS queues
 - Each environment is running a specific version at any given time
 - Each environment has its own CNAME, a CNAME SWAP can be done to exchange to environment DNS
+- Databases should be managed outside of Beanstalk

 ## Deployment Policies